 Life has existed on Earth for nearly four billion years, shaped by massive extinction events.
 In the short span of the last 10,000 years, humans have become important agents in shaping global environmental change.
 The question this course considers is straightforward: Have humans been modifying the environment in ways that will, in the not distant future, cause another worldwide extinction event?
 There are no simple, much less uncontested, answers to this question.
 We will have to consider the ways we have altered habitats and ecosystem processes.
 We will also consider the economic consequences of disturbed ecosystems and assess contemporary policy responses intended to avert what some claim is an impending catastrophe.

 Limited to 75 students.
 Spring semester.
-Professor Dizard and Visiting Lecturer D'Andrea.2016-17: Not offered
+Professor Dizard and Visiting Lecturer D'Andrea.2018-19: Offered in Spring 2019

 (Offered as HIST 26 [C] and ENST 20.)
 This course considers the ways that people in various parts of the world thought about and acted upon nature during the nineteenth century.
 We look historically at issues that continue to have relevance today, including: invasive species, deforestation, soil-nitrogen availability, water use, desertification, and air pollution.
 Themes include: the relationship of nineteenth-century colonialism and environmental degradation, gender and environmental change, the racial dimensions of ecological issues, and the spatial aspects of human interactions with nature.
 We will take at least one field trip.
 In addition, we will watch three films that approach nineteenth-century environmental issues from different vantage points.
 Two class meetings per week.